ofamosomario/rails-challange/README.md

     - For GET /users/:id (show method) we also want to return the created_at date time.
   1. Add one more resource: Loan, implement it’s CRUD using the same architecture
     - Create some relationship between User and Loan
+  1. Improve/write tests
+    - We only did a simple test for the model and none for the request itself.
+Can you improve this for us?
+Fell free to add and configure any library

 ## How to run
 Having the typical rails dependencies installed you simply need to clone the project and run